tleyden/tutt/README.md

 * nodejs version v18.16.0
 * npm version 9.5.1

-## Customize TUTT for your use case
+## Customize TUTT for your use case (required)

+The example prompt and categories won't give any meaningful results, so you will need to create a custom prompt and corresponding categories.
+It should only take a few minutes.

 ### Create a custom prompt

+Copy the example prompt with:

 ```
 cp prompt_example.txt prompt.txt